dkumor/rtcbot/examples/offloading/README.md

 The ideal situation would be if you could strap an entire desktop to your robot.
 With RTCBot, we can do the next best thing: we can stream the robot's inputs to a desktop, which can then perform computation, and send back commands.

 In this tutorial, we will go back to a single file for both server and robot for simplicitly.
-The tutorial is split into two parts.
-In the first part, we set up a connection to the robot from Python, allowing you to control the robot with an xbox controller without a browser.
+We set up a connection to the robot from Python, allowing you to control the robot with an xbox controller without a browser.

-The second part of the tutorial adds a neural network into the mix, which tries to imitate the xbox controller's controls.

 ```eval_rst
 .. note::